Thom-x/docker-fr24feed-piaware-dump1090/README.md

 # Fr24feed and FlightAware with dump1090-mutability as a Docker image
 Docker image of Fr24feed, FlightAware and dump1090-mutability.

-Feed FlightRadar24 and FlightAware, allow you to see the positions of aircrafts on a Google Maps map.
+Feed FlightRadar24 and FlightAware, allow you to see the positions of aircrafts on a map.

 ![Image of dump1090 webapp](https://raw.githubusercontent.com/Thom-x/docker-fr24feed-piaware-dump1090-mutability/master/screenshot.png)